edrys-org/edrys/README.md

 ---

-Edrys is an online live teaching app and a collaborative ecosystem for remote teaching.
+Edrys is a live teaching app that provides an experince very close to a real-life class, and allows easily delivering labs remotely.

 ## ✨ Features

+- **Live Classrooms**: Click on a student to talk to them, or create rooms and drag students in & out
+- **Remote Labs**: Allow students to interact with your real live lab equipment remotely
 - **Modular**: Build your class by combining Modules or make your own with an easy real-time API
-- **Live Classrooms**: Click on a student to talk to them, or create rooms and drag students in & out
-- **Collaborative**: Classes and Modules are simple JSON files that are easy to share between educators
-- **Download & Run**: No setups, containers, or databases to set up.
-Edrys servers are fully self-contained
+- **Easy**: Download and run to start, no databases or any other dependencies to set up
-- **Privacy-Friendly**: Passwordless auth with minimal user PII stored
+- **Private**: Passwordless auth with minimal student PII stored
 - **Fast & Modern**: Based on Deno and Vue with a deliberately small codebase
 - **Free and Open Source**, forever: No paywalled features or lock-in